shaznan/speech-therapy-app/docs/Docs/Section_breakdown.md

 - Compete with others through social ranking
 - Analyze performance over time using a graphical line-chart over view. *(Chart-js)*

-> *Todo*:

-- [ ] Display words spoken during the test after being analyzed.
-- [ ] Stop recording time when user has run out of words instead of waiting for allocated time to finish.
-- [ ] Provide certificate of brainfog proof when user reaches a certain average score.
-- [ ] Suggest books from book store when displaying results based on user scores.
-- [ ] Suggest verified articles when displaying results based on user scores.
-- [ ] Puzzle's to solve within a given period of time to evaluate mind focus.
-- [ ] Guess the word tests to analyze memory.
-- [ ] Other form of tests to imporove mental clarity.

 ## :iphone: Contact us

 Allow user to communicate with the team.